dhruv310/dhruv-portfolio/README.md

 🧑‍💼 About Me: A brief overview of my background, interests, and passion for software development.

-🧠 Skills: Categorized list of technologies, tools, and concepts I'm proficient in — from Core Java and Spring Boot to DSA and DBMS.
+🧠 Skills: Categorized list of technologies, tools, and concepts I'm proficient i n — from Core Java and Spring Boot to DSA and DBMS.

 💼 Projects: Real-world projects I’ve built, each with detailed descriptions and use of modern web technologies.